nap23carc/tutorials/linux-training-abqlibrary.md

-# Linux Training Through Albuquerque Bernalillio County Library
+# Linux Training - Albuquerque Bernalillio County Library

 Having an account with the Albuquerque Bernalillo County Library allows you to access Linkedin Learning courses for free.
 Follow the steps below to sign-up for an account and start accessing courses and learning paths.